The last Dance : Robust backdoor attack via diffusion models and bayesian approach: Conclusions

 \section{Conclusions}

-This study highlights the importance of understanding and addressing the security challenges posed by audio backdoor attacks based on Bayesian transformations (using a Fokker-Planck equation \cite{berrones2010bayesian} for sampling) based on a diffusion model approach (which adds random gaussian noise).
+This study highlights the importance of understanding and addressing the security challenges posed by audio backdoor attacks based on Bayesian transformations (using a Fokker-Planck equation via Yang-Mills effects for sampling \cite{berrones2010bayesian}) based on a diffusion model approach (which adds random Gaussian noise).
 The results of the study help to understand the risks and vulnerabilities to which advanced pre-trained DNN models are exposed by malicious audio manipulation in order to guarantee the security and reliability of automatic speech recognition audio models using advanced pre-trained models in real-life scenarios.
-This research paper presents a comprehensive approach for executing backdoor attacks on audio data.
-It uses a diffusion model and a Bayesian approach.
+This research paper presents a comprehensive approach for backdoor attacks on audio data.
+It uses a diffusion model and a Bayesian approach (via Yang-Mills effects).
 The effectiveness of the attack method and its discretion are confirmed by evaluation results, which highlight their ability to manipulate the integrity and security of audio systems.
-In future research, the aim will be to use dynamical systems techniques such as Lyapunov spectrum \cite{engelken2023lyapunov,kokkinos2005nonlinear} to determine when chaos \cite{yoo1997estimation,ghasemzadeh2015detection} occurs during the attack, giving the trigger the power to corrupt equally powerful speech recognition system models.
+In addition, the backdoor attack developed in this study can be extended to the DeepFake attack \cite{yi2023audio},\cite{sahane2023detection}, using the approach developed in \cite{sun2023real}.
+In future research, the aim will be to use dynamical systems techniques such as Lyapunov spectrum \cite{engelken2023lyapunov},\cite{kokkinos2005nonlinear}, to determine when chaos \cite{yoo1997estimation},\cite{ghasemzadeh2015detection}, occurs during the attack, giving the trigger the power to corrupt equally powerful speech recognition system models.